xxoolm/LuaNode/README.md

 #### Linux:

 * System requiement: RAM>1G; Hard Disk>10G
-* Setup build environment as that on Windows:)
+* Setup the build environment as that on Windows:)

 #### Mac OS:

+* Download and install VirtualBox for Mac
+* Assign memory > 1G and hard disk > 12G for the virtual machine
-* The build environment setup as that on Linux
+* Setup the build environment as that on Windows:)

 HOW TO FLASH THE FIRMWARE: